xinan-nancy-chen/rOMT_spdup/README.md

 For more info about the theory and details about the project, please go to https://github.com/xinan-nancy-chen/rOMT.

 # Sample cases for demonstration

+## (A) Gaussian Spheres
+Run ``driver_gauss.m`` which contains a synthetic geometric dataset of five successive input images with default paramters.
+It took about 26 minutes on a 2.6 GHz Intel Core i7-9750H, 16G RAM, running macOS Mojave (version 10.14.6) with MATLAB 2019b.
+The Lagrangian results: <em>Speed Map</em> (without QuickBundle), <em>Pe Map</em> , <em>Pathlines</em>, <em>Speed-lines</em>, <em>Péclet-lines</em> and <em>Velocity Flux Vectors</em>, will pop up automatically all ran and visualized with Matlab_R2019b.<br />

+## (B) Rat Brain MRI
 Run ``driver_CAA.m`` which contains a sample data case with default paramters.
 This is DCE-MRI data from a healthy rat brain.
-It took about 2 hours and 45 minutes to run unparalleled locally with 2.6 GHz Intel Core i7 and 16G memory on MacOS, while the original version before improvement took about 37 hours on a CPU cluster with 40 cores.
+It took about 2 hours and 45 minutes to run unparalleled locally with 2.6 GHz Intel Core i7 and 16G RAM on MacOS, while the original version before improvement took about 37 hours on a CPU cluster with 40 cores.
 If run in paralled, it took about 24 minutes on the cluster with the same configuration. <br />

 The inputs are 12 successive <em>3D</em> images within a masked region (shown as follows). <br />